 Black Spot Discussed at Citrus Expo

 Citrus Expo has wrapped up for another year in Ft Myers, and a great crowd was on hand for the 25th anniversary of the event.
 Various prizes were given away, including the John Deere gun safe.
 Plus, a variety of topics were discussed during the seminar program, and that includes black spot.
-Play Audio Sponsored ContentFlorida Cattle Enhancement Board Allows …
+Play Audio Sponsored ContentFlorida Cattle Enhancement Board Provides …

 Some NASS Surveys Rotate Years